Softdrink117/new-astro-city-cashbox-shelf/README.md

 This is a simple laser-cut shelf designed to mount above the cashbox in an Astro or New Astro City arcade cabinet.
 Contained in the repo are a dimensional drawing of the design (in [Adobe Illustrator](./dimensional_drawing/AstroCity_Shelf_V1-1_Dimensions.ai), [PDF](./dimensional_drawing/AstroCity_Shelf_V1-1_Dimensions_copy.pdf), and [PNG](./dimensional_drawing/AstroCity_Shelf_V1-1_Dimensions.png) formats), ready-to-cut cutfiles of the design (in [Illustrator 8](./cutfile/AstroCity_Shelf_V1-1_CUTFILE.ai) and [PDF](./cutfile/AstroCity_Shelf_V1-1_CUTFILE_copy.pdf) formats - backsaved for legacy compatibility), and a few photos of the shelf as-installed.

+### Materials

+- Sheet material - I recommend plywood.
+The template provided is sized for 2ft x 2ft "project panel" plywood sheets that are commonly available at name-brand hardware stores in the USA, but any reasonably rigid laser-cuttable material should work.
+Working area >= 310mm x 500mm.
+- A supporting rod or block - I used a 1/2" basswood dowel, but again, many options will work.
+Working length >= 255mm.
+- Some means of joining the support and the sheet
+- (Optional, depending on material thickness) an M4x20 screw to replace the original one installed in the cabinet.

+### A Note on Hand-Cutting

+The first version of this design was hand-cut.
+If you intend to hand-cut the shelf, the only critical corner radius is the single 40mm corner on the back edge, and it does not need to be particularly precise to fit.
+I'd estimate a tolerance of at least 2mm for that corner will work fine.
+The other corners are rounded in the cutfile just for aesthetic purposes or to ease assembly.

 ### Installation